 Importing transactions from your bank

-Import transactions from a CSV or PDF statement of your bank.
+Import transactions from a CSV, XLSX or PDF statement of your bank.
 Supports mBank, PKO BP, Erste Bank, Alior Bank, Revolut, Wise, and any other bank via the universal column mapper.

 Supported banks